Google Analytics tags

 Disclaimer: The content of this document relates to the Porsche 993 (911 1995 to1998) I am not a professional automotive technician and some of the opinions expressed in this document are just that, opinions, therefore, please feel free to use this document at your own risk.
 Many times a lot can be learned by simply watching qualified professionals work on your 993

-Leak Down Testing - Cylinder leaks can be from a poorly seated spark plug, worn rings, a valve that does not seat properly, a leak where the test gauge is attached or in a dual spark pugged engine a leak around the 2nd spark plug.
+Leak Down Testing - Cylinder leaks can be from a poorly seated spark plug, worn rings, a valve that does not seat properly, a leak where the test gauge is attached or in the dual spark plugged 993 engine a leak around the 2nd spark plug.

 Here is a recent comment in reply to my posting questioning a potential valve leak, a common reason a top end rebuild is proposed: